-- Taking vital signs
+- Measuring vital signs

-- Initiating IV drips
+- Starting IV drips

 - Monitoring patients

-- Collecting blood or urine samples
+- Getting blood or urine samples

-- Keeping patient records
+- Managing patient records

-- Helping doctors or RNs with procedures
+- Helping doctors or Registered nurses with procedures

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Practical Nurses (LPN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed practical nurses near Stillwater OK work full time, although about 1 in 5 worked part time in 2016.
+Most licensed practical nurses near Stilwell OK work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LPNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LPNs who are willing to work in rural and medically under served areas.